RivaD2/personal/udemy-typescript-complete-guide/web/README.md

 - Render calls template, and template returns a string that contains some amount of HTML
 - bindEvents holds the event binding logic
 - Every view created will need to bind to a Model, so bindModel is part of View class
 - A reference to template() and eventsMap() will exist, but class View will be an abstract class.
-I will not instantiate View directly, it is used to extend another.
+I will not instantiate View directly, it is used to extend another
+- regionMap is an optional method to be implemented when View is extended